-RISE eX-detainees call for the urgent release of refugees being detained by the Australian government in two hotels – Mantra Bell City Hotel, Victoria and Kangaroo Point Central Hotel, Queensland.
+RISE eX-detainees call for the urgent release of refugees being detained by the Australian government in two hotels – The Park Hotel Melbourne, Victoria and Kangaroo Point Central Hotel, Queensland.

 Every one of them has been evacuated to Australia for medical treatment after being held hostage by the Australian government for more than 7 years in PNG and Nauru.
-With COVID-19 even spreading within the Australian Defence force, Australian Border Force and other staff working in refugee detention sites including the Mantra Hotel, their situation has become even more dire and immediate action is required.
+With COVID-19 even spreading within the Australian Defence force, Australian Border Force and other staff working in refugee detention sites, their situation has become even more dire and immediate action is required.
 All of the detainees suffer from serious medical illnesses and are most likely to be immunocompromised.

 COVID-19 risk to the detainees is also a dire concern to infectious diseases experts, peak medical bodies and the Australian Human Rights Commissioner as a significant health and human rights issue which must be addressed immediately.
 The Australian government’s own Department of Health identifies people held in detention as among those “most at risk” of contracting COVID-19, and those with chronic illnesses at highest risk of serious illness if they are infected.